 where for simplicity this quantity is calculated using internal code coordinates $x^\alpha=(t,x^{(1)},x^{(2)},x^{(3)})$.
 The total poloidal magnetic flux threading the equatorial plane of the disk inside some radius is then given by

 and thus the total magnetic flux tapping into the rotational power of the disk and Kerr space-time given by

 where all definitions of $\Psi$ are integrated over the entire $\phi$.

-Another important characteristic quantity is the absolute magnetic flux ($\Phi$) which is calculated in the same way to $\Psi$ but by taking the absolute value of $B^r$ or $B^\theta$ in the integrals, integrate over all $\theta$, divide by 2 and does not immediately normalize by the accretion rate.
+Another important characteristic quantity is the absolute magnetic flux ($\Phi$) which is calculated in the same way as $\Psi$ but by taking the absolute value of $B^r$ or $B^\theta$, integrating over all $\theta$, dividing by 2, but not immediately normalizing by the accretion rate.

 \citet{Gammie99} introduced a new normalization for $\Psi$ which has also been used in this work to normalize $\Phi$ and is given by